Mjmalin/GoogleSheetsAutomation/README.md

 For each market, this entails:
 -manually updating the market location and central warehouse location in Google Sheets, waiting for the sheet to update
--electing the section of the sheet to print
+-selecting the section of the sheet to print
 -copy/pasting the info needed for parts labels into another sheet
 -selecting the section of that sheet to print